Beach Lifeguard Course (NVBLQ) FAQ’s

 Is accommodation included?

-No, but there is accommodation from £10 per night overlooking our beach, click here.
+No, but there is affordable accommodation overlooking our beach, click here.

-There are loads of other accommodation in Newquay to suit any budget so just ask us for any recommendations.
+There are loads of other accommodations in Newquay to suit any budget so just ask us for any recommendations.

 Do you provide food?